What we learned about the traffic on Bali’s streets and how it feels to be part of it

 Boiled.
 Fried.
 Grilled.
 Cooked.

-The smell is a variety of everything that the Asian kitchen throws in the pot, on the grill or in the pan.
+The smell is a variety of everything, the Asian kitchen throws in the pot, on the grill or in the pan.

 We drive through the smog.